-The more we use the Holy Spirit to become like Christ, the more His life will be in us and, thus, the more He lives in us.
+The more we use the Holy Spirit to become like Christ, the more His life will be in us and, thus, the more He will live in us.
 But that process is under our will and control, not His.
-God wants us to choose to live as Jesus lived by our free choice.
+God wants us to choose for ourselves to live as Jesus lived.
+He doesn’t force us to do it.
 This involves a humble, earnest seeking to become like Jesus Christ so His life becomes our life.

-The Father and Jesus Christ will seek to lead us this way through the Holy Spirit by revealing knowledge and understanding and giving us the spiritual strength to change and live righteously.
+The Father and Jesus Christ will seek to lead us this way through the Holy Spirit by revealing knowledge and understanding and encouraging us to change and live righteously.
 But God will not force us to live this way.
 It is our free choice.

 John said, “In Him was life; and the life was the light of men” (John 1:4).
 Jesus Christ’s life illuminates the path—the way—God wants us to live.
 He calls us to the path, but we must want to get on it.
 If we do, He will give us all the help we need to grow.
 But, again, only if we seek it.
 He will not force the help on us.
 Nor will He make the changes we need to make for us.

-The heart and core of Christianity is the fact that we must be diligently seeking to change to become like Jesus Christ—to have His life formed in us.
-If we do not have the qualities of Jesus Christ’s life being formed by our free choice in using the power of the Holy Spirit to change, there will be nothing in us worth saving (2 Corinthians 13:5).
+At the heart and core of Christianity is the fact that we must be diligently seeking to change to become like Jesus Christ—to have His life formed in us.
+If we do not have the qualities of Jesus Christ’s life being formed in our life, we will be “disqualified” from the Kingdom of God (2 Corinthians 13:5).

-This fundamental truth of seeking to change is not understood by those who think Christ living in us means He takes over.
-Jesus Christ does not seek to “possess” us as the Bible describes demons possessing people.
-The Christian life involves using free will and developing Christian character through right choices.
+This fundamental truth of seeking to change is not understood by everyone who claims to follow Christ.
+But the truth is that the Christian life involves using free will and developing Christian character through right choices and diligent effort.